 St. Peter Lutheran School is committed to making financial aid grants available to as many eligible applicants as possible; however, there are many factors that influence financial assistance decisions, including the availability of school resources, the number of qualified applicants, and overall budgetary constraints.
-We use the services of FACTS to assist with determining financial assistance.
-Families can access FACTS at www.factsmgt.com
+We use the services of FACTS (Grant & Aid Assessment) to assist with determining financial assistance.
+Families can access FACTS at online.factsmgt.com/aid.

-FACTS will assess a fee at the time of application and is the responsibility of the applicant.
+FACTS will assess a \$45.00 fee at the time of application and is the responsibility of the applicant.